axieinfinity/ronin-documentation/docs/apps/rns/overview.md

 By using your RNS name instead of your Ronin address, you can send funds and NFTs to a human-readable name vs. the long string of numbers and characters.
 RNS is integrated with games, wallets, and dApps, making your `.ron` domain name a unique callsign across the entire Ronin ecosystem.

 :::info Developer documentation
 Looking to use RNS in your dApp?
-Visit our [developer documentation](https://docs.skymavis.com/ronin/rns).
+Visit [RNS developer documentation](https://docs.skymavis.com/ronin/rns).
 :::

 ## Domain name categories